Selective plugin activation

 Agreed -- thought I made that point above, but maybe I left you with the mistaken impression that it should be made widely available.
 Just the opposite -- I'm talking about making it available, extremely selectively, to people whom the Commons dev team trusts because of long working relationships -- people like Luke, for instance, who wanted something like this on a Commons blog he ran a few years ago.
 Anyway, I think we're on the same page on this.

 As for the plugin activation, wouldn't that have to be done at the time of upgrade?
 Otherwise, we risk deactivating plugins that people depend on. does the plugin just hide the menus, or does it actively deactivate (if that makes sense) the plugins?
 If the latter, then installing this could screw up a bunch of blogs.

-#9 Updated by Boone Gorges almost 11 years ago
+#9 Updated by Boone Gorges over 11 years ago

 - Status changed from Assigned to Resolved